• Skip to primary navigation

 • Set in refrigerator to set. (about 20 minutes.)

-• Meanwhile make the frosting by whipping powdered sugar, butter, and vanilla together.
+• Meanwhile, make the frosting by whipping powdered sugar, butter, and vanilla together in a large bowl.
 Add enough milk to get the consistency you like.

-• Remove cake from refrigerator, top with frosting and drizzle reserved peanut butter sauce, hot fudge, and chopped peanut all over.
+• Remove cake from refrigerator, top with frosting, and drizzle the reserved peanut butter sauce, and hot fudge, and sprinkle chopped peanuts all over.

 Notes